 - We are a fully inclusive school which admits all pupils including those with SEN and disabilities.

-- We have disabled toilets, a break out room and accessible classrooms.
+- We have disabled toilets, a ELSA room and accessible classrooms.

 - Meetings will be held with parents, children and specialists in order to plan admission and ensure that the facilities and resources are in place to enable the child to access the curriculum.